NLEX Harbor Link: Toll

-NLEX Harbor Link is part of North Luzon Expressway's open section in Metro Manila and south of NLEX Main's Bocaue Toll Plaza in Bocaue, Bulacan.
+NLEX Harbor Link is part of North Luzon Expressway's open section south of NLEX Main's Bocaue Toll Plaza in Bocaue, Bulacan.
 The section employs a barrier toll system, wherein vehicles are charged a flat toll based on class.
-Entering vehicles from NLEX Main do not need another toll collection on NLEX Harbor Link as their toll fees have already been collected at Balintawak or one of the southbound toll plazas from Bocaue to Paso de Blas, whereas those from elsewhere from Caloocan Interchange northwards/eastwards are charged a toll fee at Mindanao or Karuhatan toll plazas; eastbound vehicles exiting at Karuhatan are charged a toll fee upon exit.
-Vehicles traversing the C-3–R-10 section to and from the NLEX Connector are charged a toll fee at the latter.
+Entering vehicles from NLEX Main do not need another toll collection on NLEX Harbor Link as their toll fees have already been collected at Balintawak or one of the southbound toll plazas from Bocaue to Paso de Blas.
+In contrast, motorists entering from other points are required to pay their toll at either the Mindanao or Karuhatan toll plazas; eastbound vehicles exiting at Karuhatan are charged a toll fee upon exit.
+Vehicles traveling between the C-3–R-10 section and the NLEX Connector are charged a toll fee at the latter.

 It accepts cash payments and adopts the electronic toll collection (ETC) system, which is operated by Easytrip Services Corporation.
 Under the law, all toll rates include a 12% Value-Added Tax (VAT).

-The toll rates, implemented since March 2, 2025, are as follows:
+The toll rates, implemented since March 23, 2026, are as follows: